Frequently Asked Questions

 Yes!
 We highly encourage you to attend an info session before applying to learn more about the work we do and interact with members of our team.

-For the 2023-24 year, we’re hosting an in-person info session on Thursday, September 14th and virtual one on Saturday, September 16th for our consultant openings.
 We will be hosting a virtual info session for Sales and Executive positions in April.

 Do I need consulting and/or business experience to apply to JED?